Elie Bursztein

-Elie Bursztein, born 1 June 1980 in France, is a French computer scientist and software engineer.
-He currently leads Google’s Security and Anti-Abuse Research Team.
+Elie Bursztein, (born 1980) is a French computer scientist and software engineer.
+He is Google and DeepMind AI cybersecurity technical and research lead.

 Education and early career

-Bursztein obtained a computer engineering degree from EPITA in 2004, a master’s degree in computer science from Paris Diderot University/ENS in 2005, and a PhD in computer science from École normale supérieure Paris-Saclay in 2008 with a dissertation titled Anticipation games: Game theory applied to network security.
+Bursztein obtained a computer engineering degree from EPITA in 2004, a master's degree in computer science from Paris Diderot University/ENS in 2005, and a PhD in computer science from École normale supérieure Paris-Saclay in 2008 with a dissertation titled Anticipation games: Game theory applied to network security.